Lizard people. The Illuminati and the New World Order. Rihanna is the devil. 9/11 and JFK. Yawn. All those theories are just so pedestrian.

 Don't give up, readers.
 We're halfway through this list.
 We can make it to the end.
 Dig deep.
 Well, not too deep.
 You see, the Earth is hollow and accessible via portals at the north and south poles.
 Luckily though, it's quite habitable down there, providing excellent living quarters for the lost Viking colonies of Greenland and the Nazis, while "aliens" are in fact just visitors from the subterranean yonder.

-Amazing as it may seem, given that it can't do anything else you actually ask it to do, Siri can predict the apocalypse.
-When asked "What day is 27th July 2014?", Apple's cheery assistant replied, "The opening of the gate of Hades", aka The End Of The World.
-That date has now passed without issue.
-Say what you like about the maligned MS Office paperclip, but at least he didn't scaremonger that the end was nigh.
+Amazing as it may seem, given that it can’t do anything else you actually ask it to do, Siri can predict the apocalypse.
+Or did, anyway.
+When asked in 2013, “What day is 27th July 2014?”, Apple’s cheery assistant supposedly replied, “The opening of the gate of Hades”, aka The End Of The World.
+That date is now ages ago, and the gate to Hades remains closed.
+Say what you like about the maligned MS Office paperclip, but at least Clippy didn’t claim that the end was nigh.

 Louis Tomlinson's baby is fake

 One Direction star Louis Tomlinson and partner Briana Jungwirth introduced the world to their newborn son Freddie in January 2016.
-Except, it wasn't his baby.
-Freddie isn't real, but rather the latest strand spun by One Direction's PR team to ensure that Louis' relationship with Harry Styles isn't revealed to the world.
+Except, according to conspiracy theorists, it wasn’t his baby.
+Freddie isn’t real, but rather the latest strand spun by One Direction’s PR team to ensure that Louis’ relationship with Harry Styles isn’t revealed to the world.
 Read through this summary and prepare to have all scepticism eroded by mountains of evidence.
+Sorry, “evidence”.

 We all live in the Matrix and billionaires want to break us out of it